cgeisenberger/little-helpers/analyse-10x-data.md

 bamtofastq --nthreads=4 --cr11 *_Cerebella.bam ./fastq
 ```

-> For older data without RG tags, `bamtofastq` will place the output in `/fastq/gemgroup001`
-> use the following two-liner to clean up
+For older data without RG tags, `bamtofastq` will place the output in `/fastq/gemgroup001`.
+Use the following two-liner to clean up a little bit.

 ```bash
 for d in P*; do mv ${d}/fastq/gemgroup001/* ${d}/fastq; done